riteshporiya/JavaScript-LMS/README.md

 5. Open a pull request.

 ## 📄License
-This project is licensed under the MIT License - see the LICENSE.txt file for details.
+This Project is licensed under the [MIT License](LICENSE.md), so you're welcome to use and share the content as you see fit.

 Happy Learning! 📚🚀